WebAssembly/design/FutureFeatures.md

 ## Non-fixed-width SIMD
  * TODO

-## Operations which may not work the same on all platforms
+## Operations which may not be available or may not perform well on all platforms
  * FMA, reciprocal sqrt approximate, fp16
  * TODO